andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-07-Do-you-update-your-model-with-your-actual-experiences.md

 I'm applying this newly learned principle for my hobbies/vocations search: I'm searching for things to do besides my day job, and start with no idea of what I could be doing.

 **Before**: elaborate planning, with weighted criteria list based on my best approximation of what I like; using said list as a scoring method for a vast list of hobbies[^2].
 **After**: same plan scaffolding but the criteria list and their weights come from a direct experience of doing stuff.
+I.e. I try doing stuff that I sorta feel like doing, sometimes even (gah!) without a scoring behind that feeling.

 If you're familiar with software methodologies, I see this idea as applying the lean concept.
-It's like iterating on an MVP instead of waiting for the waterfall to end.
+It's like iterating on an [MVP]({% post_url 2018-02-25-Vigilant-MVP-case-of-this-blog %}) instead of waiting for the waterfall to end.

 This is all still very new, but it feels uncomfortable and right – the best kind of feeling, meaning I'm broadening my comfort zone.
 Anyway, I'll see where this particular rabbit hole goes and will change the course if I don't like it.